 Time is money

-Not only does this feature mean you can keep your map entries consistent, it also allows users to work far more quickly and effectively.
+Not only this feature mean you can keep your map entries consistent, it also allows users to work far more quickly and effectively.
 We’ve had some feedback that it’s really useful for people organising garage sales, yard sales or even estate sales.
 It saves people so much time.
 We hope you will find it useful too.